Shelby Cosner, PhD

 About

-Cosner is an expert on the preparation and development of educational leaders and on the continuous improvement and evaluation of preparation/development programs for educational leaders.
 Prior to becoming the Director of UICs Center for Urban Education Leadership, she served as the Academic Program Director and Associate Program Coordinator for UICs Doctorate in Urban Educational Leadership.
 In these roles, she co-led program redesign and implementation over a multi-year time frame using improvement science/inquiry cycles.
 This program is nationally recognized as a model principal preparation program, and it has received national awards and recognitions for its program quality including UCEAs 2013 award as an Exemplary Leadership Preparation Program (one of two programs nationally to receive this designation in its inaugural year; only 7 such programs have been identified to date) and the 2012 Urban Impact Award from the Council of Great City Schools.
-Through 4-year funding from The Wallace Foundation as a part of their $48M University Principal Preparation Initiative, she led UICs efforts to support two universities (University of Connecticut and Western Kentucky University) as these institutions engage in work to improve their principal preparation programs.
-In 2021, The Wallace Foundation again selected Cosner to lead UIC’s team in its work to mentor two universities (University of Texas-Austin, and Portland State) as a part of the foundation’s 5-year $102M Equity-centered [Leadership] Pipeline Initiative project.
-She also evaluates principal preparation and development programs for state departments of education and for universities.
+Through 4-year funding from The Wallace Foundation as a part of their $48M University Principal Preparation Initiative that spanned 2016 to 2020, she led UICs efforts to mentor two universities (University of Connecticut and Western Kentucky University) as these institutions engaged in work to improve their principal preparation programs.
+In 2021, The Wallace Foundation again selected Cosner to mentor two universities (University of Texas-Austin and Portland State) as a part of the foundation’s 5-year $102M Equity-centered [Leadership] Pipeline Initiative project.
+In addition to supporting the continuous improvement of leadership preparation/development programs, she also evaluates principal preparation and development programs for state departments of education and universities.

-Cosner has particular expertise related to the design and testing of leadership learning designs (two current projects are funded by NSF and the William T Grant Foundation).
-She has expertise with the design of developmental visions that narrow and clearly define leadership practices being cultivated for development.
-She is regularly sought to design curriculum materials and developmental resources for the development of school and system leaders and for the leadership coaches and principal supervisors, who support school leader development.
+Cosner is regularly sought to design curriculum materials and developmental resources for the development of school and system leaders as well as for the leadership coaches and principal supervisors who support school leader development.
 In this work, she has served as a curriculum developer and trainer of trainers for research/development centers, state departments of education, regional educational offices, state superintendent/principal associations, and national Ministries of Education.
-Most recently she has worked with Qatar’s Ministry of Education to design and provide a year-long hybrid leadership team development experience for school leadership teams in Qatar.
-She has served as the leadership learning design context expert for 4 federally funded projects in the state of IL totaling 31M.
+In Illinois she has served as the content expert for a series of federally funded projects (31M).
+These projects are supporting the design and testing (through quasi-experimental design) a school leader development intervention being enacted in six regions of Illinois.
 In the state of Wisconsin, she supported the design and pilot implementation of Wisconsin's state-wide principal evaluation system.
 She also consults with school districts throughout the US to provide development for school boards, senior/district-level leadership teams, senior leaders, school leadership teams, principals, and teacher leaders.
 Her work in these areas often focuses on leading cycles of inquiry and data use to inform organizational improvement and diagnosing/cultivating organizational resources that support improvement—such as teacher and leadership teams.
+Internationally, she is a part of the ALL IN network that supports school leadership development throughout the Global South and Middle East.
+She has worked with Qatar’s Ministry of Education and the Qatar Foundation to design and provide multiple year-long hybrid leadership team development experiences for school leadership teams in Qatar.

 Cosner is currently serving in several elected national leadership roles in the US.
 She is currently in her second term on the Executive Committee of the University Council for Educational Administration.
 In this work she is co-facilitating the organization’s study and promotion of equity-oriented leadership preparation.
 She is also the chair for the AERA Special Interest Group, Learning and Teaching in Educational Leadership (LTEL)